Skip to Main Content

 • Sizes of the portions should represent their value.

-• Not too many variables
+• Avoid using too many variables.

 A line chart is a type of chart used to show information that changes over time.
 We plot line charts using several points connected by straight lines.
 The line chart comprises two axes known as the 'x' axis and 'y' axis.
 The horizontal axis is known as the x-axis.